AssignPrimeIdentity/lexer/README.md

 ### 4th Step: Q(114, 89)

-Thua the primes are organized to generate another 1000 primes via a double flow of π(89) to π(89²).
+Thus the primes are organized to generate another 1000 primes via a double flow of π(89) to π(89²).
 This 89 can only be acheived via bilateral 9 sums of the prime 43.
+(Credit: https://primesdemystified.com)

 [![collective bilateral 9 sum symmetry](https://user-images.githubusercontent.com/36441664/76146565-6f944300-60c6-11ea-829d-16f98dc94163.png)](https://primesdemystified.com/)

 That what and why **18+13+12=43** located within **the last 9 cells** is standing for!